AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 The delete workflow enables users to remove unwanted or incorrect expense entries from the list permanently.
 Users specify the expense to delete using its index in the displayed list (`delete INDEX`), maintaining consistency with other index-based commands such as `mark` and `unmark`.
 The command updates the stored data automatically, ensuring that the deleted expense no longer appears after restarting the application.
-Deletion is an irreversible operation, once an expense is deleted, it cannot be recovered.
-However, we designed the workflow to be deliberate and safe by requiring explicit index input and validating that the list is not empty before proceeding.
+Deletion is an irreversible operation; once an expense is deleted, it cannot be recovered.
+The workflow is designed to be deliberate and safe by requiring explicit index input and validating that the list is not empty before proceeding.
 This prevents accidental deletions and ensures data integrity.

 <br>